ecliptik/ecliptik.github.io/_posts/2021-02-15-Custom-Keyboards-Sully-and-Pok3r.md

 ![Sully](/assets/images/posts/sully.jpg)
 <figure><figcaption>Sully</figcaption></figure>

-Sully was a fantastic board and I used it up until 2019 when I discovered even small form factors like 60%.
+Sully was a fantastic board and I used it up until 2019 when I discovered even smaller form factors like 60%.
 It's still used in our house, but mostly as a kids toy, demostrating just how well-built it is.

 ## Vortex Pok3r